Organized Crime and Corruption Reporting Project: Bangladesh BSEC Chairman Bribe Scandal

+In 2024, approximately 300,000 internal documents from Steward Health Care were leaked to OCCRP.
+The files were shared with The Boston Globe and The Times of Malta and revealed financial irregularities and management issues within the hospital chain.
+The investigation highlighted payments to consultants and lobbying efforts linked to government contracts and raised concerns about hospital administration practices.

 Person of the Year Award

-Since 2012, OCCRP has dedicated the Person of the Year Award that "recognizes the individual or institution that has done the most to advance organized criminal activity and corruption in the world".
+Since 2012, OCCRP has highlighted extreme criminal activity through the Person of the Year Award that "recognizes the individual or institution that has done ... the most to advance organized criminal activity and corruption in the world".